Govind-S-B/rekodr_software_iteration/README.md

 - build transcription summarization embedding queue and update db
 - OPTIONAL : build delegation model queue and tasks and calendar list db tables and working memory of user info or context ( personality , pref , things to remember , etc )
 - rework networking ( @aasish )

+A fk ton of optimization can be done on where i initialize objects for database session handlers and queue consumers , the current implementation is just a proof of concept level code and not production ready code

+The objects are created everytime the function is called and oh boi its ugly , but it should be trivial thing to fix later ... hopefully